MetaMask/rpc-cap/README.md

 For an intro to capability based security and why it makes sense, [I recommend this video](https://www.youtube.com/watch?v=2H-Azm8tM24).

+Note: Maybe should consider using the [ocap-ld](https://w3c-ccg.github.io/ocap-ld/) standard instead.

 ![architecture diagram](./flow-diagram.png)

 ## Installation